 Kibana allows you to analyze logs with interactive dashboards to derive insights, automate workflows, find anomalies and trends, and more.
 Be sure to explore the tutorial library below and get more familiar with Kibana so that you can customize or create your own dashboards.

 Thanks for taking the time to collect and analyze logs with Elastic Cloud.
 If you’re new to Elastic, be sure to spin up a free 14-day trial.

-As you begin your journey with Elastic, understand some operational, security, and data components you should manage as a user when you deploy across your environment.
+Also, as you begin your journey with Elastic, understand some operational, security, and data components you should manage as a user when you deploy across your environment.